vb64/telegram.email.notify/docs/en/scheduled.md

-## Scheduled, repeatable, and auto-deleted publications
+## Scheduled, repeatable, and auto-deleted publications EmailGateBot

 EmailGateBot can send scheduled messages.
 To do this, put the special code in a separate line of your message.